 The au pair lives with the host family in Italy and gets free board and lodging.

 The au pair needs at least 1 day off a week and this day has to be on a Sunday at least once a month.
-We recommend you to give the au pair 2 weeks of vacation every 6 months.
+We also recommend you to give the au pair 2 weeks of vacation every 6 months.

 Most au pairs have a drivers license and are comfortable to drive with kids.
 Make sure you and the au pair discuss insurance and liability issues before the au pair starts driving.